epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 Once you have downloaded the images, it is time to setup the configuration files for the node.
 These files determine the type of node, as well as any of the node's properties and network specifications.

 For a control node, this means generating the following files:
-- A node file (`node.yml`), which will contain the node-specific configuration like service names, ports, file locations, etc.;
+- An infrastructure file (`infra.yml`), which will determine the worker nodes available in the instance;
-- An infrastructure file (`infra.yml`), which will determine the worker nodes available in the instance; and
+- A proxy file (`proxy.yml`), which describes if any proxying should occur and how; and
-- A proxy file (`proxy.yml`), which describes if any proxying should occur and how.
+- A node file (`node.yml`), which will contain the node-specific configuration like service names, ports, file locations, etc.

 All of these can be generated with `branectl` for convenience.